 History of laser technology

-In the beginning there was: Albert Einstein.
-In the early 20th century, the famous physicist took a close look at the phenomenon of light in his research.
-One of his reflections revolved around the question of whether light could possibly consist of individual “energy packages” (quantum hypothesis by Planck - was already known).
-With the “principle of stimulated emission” resulting from these reflections, Einstein laid the foundation for the development of a technology that we now know as laser technology.
-However, it was more than 40 years before the physicist Charles Townes put Einstein’s theoretical foundations into practice in terms of stimulated emission.
-Stimulated emission means that a laser-active medium can temporarily store energy by e.g. irradiation with light.
-This stored energy can be “forcefully” retrieved - thus the laser beam is amplified.
+In the beginning there was: Albert Einstein.!!
+In the early 20th century, the famous physicist during his research, began to closely examine the phenomenon of light.
+One of his considerations centred around the idea that light could possibly be made up of individual “energy packages” (the quantum hypothesis by Planck - was already known).
+This resulted in what then became known as the “principle of stimulated emission”.
+It was upon this principle that Einstein laid the foundation for the development of the technology that we now call laser technology.
+However, it was more than 40 years later that the physicist Charles Townes actually put Einstein’s foundational theory into practice in terms of stimulated emission.
+Stimulated emission means that a laser-active medium can temporarily store energy. e.g. irradiation with light.
+This stored energy can be “forcefully” retrieved, creating the amplified laser beam.

 From maser to laser

-In the late 1940s, Townes experimented with microwaves and in 1951 he constructed a device that could generate and amplify these microwaves.
-Based on Einstein’s theory, Townes gave his discovery the name “Maser” - an acronym for “microwave amplification by stimulated emission of radiation”.
-What was possible with microwaves, i.e. the amplification by stimulated emission of radiation, should also be feasible for infrared or conventional light, knowing that as the wavelength decreases, the cost of constructing a laser greatly increases
+In the late 1940s, Townes started experimenting with microwaves and in 1951 he constructed a device that could generate and amplify these microwaves.
+Based on Einstein’s theory, Townes named his discovery “Maser” - an acronym for “microwave amplification by stimulated emission of radiation”.
+What was possible with microwaves, i.e. the amplification by stimulated emission of radiation, should also be possible for infrared or conventional light, knowing that as the wavelength decreases, the cost of constructing a laser greatly increases.

-However, it was a few more years before a “light amplification by stimulated emission of radiation”, or laser in short, was actually constructed from this assumption.
-All material required to build a laser was known and available.
-A flash lamp, a synthetically manufactured ruby doped with chromium and a metal sleeve finally formed the first laser in the hands of physicist Theodore Maiman in 1960.
+However, it was still a few more years before a “light amplification by stimulated emission of radiation”, or laser in short, was actually constructed based on this assumption.
+All the material required to build a laser was already known and available.
+A flash lamp, along with a synthetically manufactured ruby doped with chromium and a metal sleeve finally formed the first laser in the hands of the physicist Theodore Maiman in 1960.
 However, experts did not pay much attention to this discovery straight away.
-Quite the opposite: When Maiman wanted to have his findings printed in a journal, the editors refused to accept the text - the possibility of combining coherent light beams with high color purity seemed too irrelevant, too meaningless.
+Quite the opposite: When Maiman attempted to have his findings printed in a journal, the editors refused to accept the text - the idea of combining coherent light beams with high color purity seemed too irrelevant and too meaningless.

-Only in the course of the years did it become clear what is possible with laser technology.
-Nowadays ,a wide range of laser systems exists.
-And all are based on the principle that Einstein predicted in 1917 and Theodore Maiman experimentally demonstrated in 1960.
+It was only over the course of many years that it finally became clear what was truly possible with laser technology.
+Nowadays, a very broad range of laser systems exist.
+And all of these lasers are based on the same principle that Einstein predicted possible in 1917 and that Theodore Maiman experimentally demonstrated in 1960.

 Evolution of the laser from the 1960s